-The change in the arrangement of molecules changes the chemical and physical properties of the fat.
-For example, the trans fatty acid elaidic acid and naturally occurring oleic acid have the same chemical formula (C9H17C9H17O2) but they have different chemical and physical properties:
+A fat's chemical and physical properties change depending on the arrangement of molecules.
+For example, the trans fatty acid elaidic acid and naturally occurring oleic acid have the same chemical formula (C9H17C9H17O2), but they have different chemical and physical properties:

 - Oleic acid is liquid at room temperature because cis molecules are loosely packed.

-- Elaidic acid has a much higher melting point, 45 °C.
+- Elaidic acid has a much higher melting point of 45 °C.